YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 answer handler = 'project' | etc ;
 ```
 A goal asks: what values shall be assumed by the parameters
-so that the proposition as given by the goal body holds?
+so that the proposition as given by the goal body (in which these parameters are expected to occur) holds?

  The `ocanren { }` environment in a goal body instructs the  [camlp5](https://camlp5.github.io/)
  preprocessor to transform on the syntactic level the `pretty goal body` into the more